-11 Tips to build a thriving remote work culture
+11 Tips on how to build remote work culture

 Remote workers often feel isolated.
 Therefore, you must maintain proper communication with them so that they feel involved.